cusbg/MolArt/README.md

 ## Contributing

 We would be happy to hear about your use cases, experiences and ideas/feature requests.
-Either raise an issude [here](https://github.com/davidhoksza/PROTESTANT/issues) or get in touch by email.
+Either raise an issue [here](https://github.com/davidhoksza/PROTESTANT/issues) or get in touch by mail.

 ## Support